VT-CHCI/Astronomical-Proportions/_files/model.md

 	* password (ID)
 	* First name
 	* Lastname (NOT FOR STUDENTS)
-	* rails generate model Person email:string password:string firstName:string lastName:string roles:has_and_belongs_to_many permissions:has_and_belongs_to_many
+	* rails generate scaffold Person email:string password:string firstName:string lastName:string roles:has_and_belongs_to_many permissions:has_and_belongs_to_many

 1. Course
 	* title